g-hundal/g-hundal.github.io/_pages/research.md

 #### Development Impact Evaluation (DIME), World Bank, Washington, DC:

 - **Impact of Safety Technology on Women's Labor Force Participation**: _with Girija Borker (Jul 2018- Jul 2020)_.
 A randomized controlled trial in India with approximately 6000 participants to determine the efficacy of safety technology on enhancing labor force participation for women.

-- **Evaluating Social Costs of Road Traffic Crashes in Cameroon**: _with Théophile Bougna and Peter Taniform (Jul 2018- Jul 2019)_.
-Utilized willingness-to-pay and human capital methodologies to evaluate the socio-economic repercussions of road traffic crashes over a decade in Cameroon, providing policy recommendations for enhanced road safety.
+- **Evaluating Social Costs of Road Traffic Crashes**: _with Théophile Bougna and Peter Taniform (Jul 2018- Jul 2019)_.
+In this paper, published in *Accident Analysis & Prevention* (Vol. 165, pp. 106282), we reviewed the socio-economic costs associated with road traffic crashes.
+We compared the willingness-to-pay (WTP) and human capital (HC) methodologies, revealing that WTP-based analyses typically estimate socio-economic costs that are approximately 1% higher as a percentage of GDP than those using the HC approach.

 #### Carnegie Mellon University, Pittsburgh, PA:
 - **Long-Term Recidivism Rates as a Risk Factor**: _with Prof. Alfred Blumstein (Aug 2017- Jul 2018)_.
 Analyzed long-term recidivism patterns by computing the hazard function from rap sheets data, exploring the racial disparities in arrest contributing to variations in juvenile confinement.